HouseTrip/housetrip.github.com/_posts/2014-08-06-rails-on-docker-with-fig-and-postgresql.md

 This file specifies how Docker builds the container.
-It is based on the latest Ubuntu (14.04) and installs everything needed for the application to run, including Ruby 2.1.2 and th required RubyGems.
+It is based on the latest Ubuntu (14.04) and installs everything needed for the application to run, including Ruby 2.1.2 and the required RubyGems.

 ## Installing Fig